ClaudioCorridore/expedia-javascript-for-beginners/docs/lesson2.md

 >Object refers to a data structure containing data and instructions for working with the data. [[MDN](https://developer.mozilla.org/en-US/docs/Glossary/Object)]

-In other words and _Object_ is a data container that usually is a representation of a real-world thing, like an animal.
+In other words an _Object_ is a data container that usually is a representation of a real-world thing, like an animal.

 ```js
 const penguin = {